fethallaheth/ChaosSR-blog/src/content/blog/Move-2025/index.md

 ---
-Title: "Why Learn Move in 2025? 🚀"
+title: "Why Learn Move in 2025? 🚀"
-Description: "Explore why Move is becoming a game-changer in blockchain development.
+description: "Explore why Move is becoming a game-changer in blockchain development.
 From resource-oriented programming to its adoption by Sui and Aptos, discover why 2025 is the perfect time to master Move."
-Date: "2024-12-10"
+date: "2024-12-10"
-Draft: false
+draft: false
 ---

 ## Introduction